MicahXIE/MicahXIE.github.io/_posts/2018-11-06-Oracle Database PLSQL Fundamental.md

 `LGWR` writes `redo buffer` contents to `redo log files` and remove from `redo buffer`.
 Control file is updated with new `SCN`.
 Commit complete message return to user.
-Update emp table in datafile and update header of datafile with latest SCN.
+Update emp table in datafile and update header of datafile with latest `SCN`.

 ```sql
 SQL>exit;